 Use IP Filtering with VPN

-Before we tell you about IP filtering, please know that using this method is almost completely useless without a VPN.
-Your IP is still visible, your data is still traceable, and your activity logs are still being stored.
+Before telling you about IP filtering, please know that using this method is almost entirely useless without a VPN.
+Your IP is still visible, your data is traceable, and your activity logs are still being stored.

 IP filtering is an additional security feature in qBittorrent that enables you to import peers or trackers that are known for malicious activities and block them entirely.

 You can use IP filtering in two ways.
-The first is going to options and manually insert the IP addresses you wish to block.
-The second is going to a 3rd-party website that has its own huge database of blocklists and importing the IP addresses to qBittorrent.
+The first is going to options and manually inserting the IP addresses you wish to block.
+The second is going to a 3rd-party website with a massive database of blocklists and importing the IP addresses to qBittorrent.